 After Alexander’s death his general Ptolemy took the power of Egypt and he started the Ptolemaic dynasty in Egypt.
-During this time Alexandria was the commercial center amongst Europe and the Arabian and Indian nations.
+During this time Alexandria was the commercial centre amongst Europe and the Arabian and Indian nations.
 By the II century BC Alexandria was the greatest city in the world and during the Roman time, it was the second city of the world after Rome.

-During long time Alexandria was the main cultural center of the world.
+During long time Alexandria was the main cultural centre of the world.
 The first Greek Translation of the Hebrew Bible was made in the city because Alexandria hosted the greatest Jewish community of the World.
 In this time were constructed also the two most representative buildings of the city the “Lighthouse of Alexandria” one of the Seven Wonders of the Ancient World and the “Library of Alexandria” the greatest and most complete Library of its time.

 The city was destroyed several times.
 The first time was because of the Jewish-Greek war in 115 AD, but Alexandria was rapidly reconstructed by Hadrian and the architect Decriannus.
 The second time was in 215 when the emperor Carcalla ordered his troops to destroy the city because of insults that he was received from the Alexandria’s citizens.
 The third time that the city was destroyed was in 365 when a great tsunami generated by a earthquake in Crete devastated completely the city.

-In the VII century, Alexandria was conquered by Muslim Arabs during the conquest of Egypt and in 968 the city lost its position, as cultural and political center of Egypt, when Cairo became capital of the country.
-In 1798 Napoleon arrived with his troops to Egypt and he elected Alexandria as one of the operation centers.
+In the VII century, Alexandria was conquered by Muslim Arabs during the conquest of Egypt and in 968 the city lost its position, as cultural and political centre of Egypt, when Cairo became capital of the country.
+In 1798 Napoleon arrived with his troops to Egypt and he elected Alexandria as one of the operation centres.
 But in 1801 the British troops defeated French troops in the Alexandria Battle.

-Today Alexandria is the most important economic and commercial center of Egypt; almost 80 % of imports and exports of the country go through the Alexandria’s port.
-The city is also a tourist center, being the preferred location of the middle class of Cairo to enjoy the summer.
+Today Alexandria is the most important economic and commercial centre of Egypt; almost 80 % of imports and exports of the country go through the Alexandria’s port.
+The city is also a tourist hotspot, being the preferred location of the middle class of Cairo to enjoy the summer.